QED1224/Toontown-Resources/README.md

 Each active cog uses to following process to determine its target(s).

-- If the selected cog attack was a group attack, all active toons were attacked (see previous section).
+- If the selected cog attack is a group attack, all active toons are attacked (see previous section).
-- If the current cog hadn't taken any damage or `randNum` was greater than 75, a toon was selected at random.
+- If the current cog hasn't taken any damage or `randNum` is greater than 75, a toon is selected at random.

-If neither of the above were true, the following algorithm was used to select a toon:
+If neither of the above are true, the following algorithm is used to select a toon:

-1. The total amount of damage done to the current cog was stored in a variable `totalDamage`.
+1. The total amount of damage done to the current cog is stored in a variable `totalDamage`.
-2. The relative contributions by each toon, (contributed / `totalDamage`) * 100, were stored in a list `dmgs`.
+2. The relative contributions by each toon, (contributed / `totalDamage`) * 100, are stored in a list `dmgs`.
-3. A pseudorandom integer `randNum` was generated such that 0 <= `randNum` <= 99.
+3. A pseudorandom integer `randNum` is generated such that 0 <= `randNum` <= 99.
-4. The values in `dmgs` were then iteratively summed.
-This sum was stored in a variable `count`.
+4. The values in `dmgs` are then iteratively summed.
+This sum is stored in a variable `count`.
-5. On each iteration, `randNum` was compared to `count`.
+5. On each iteration, `randNum` is compared to `count`.
-    - if `randNum` was less than `count`, an integer representing the number of completed iterations was returned (starting at 0).
+    - if `randNum` is less than `count`, an integer representing the number of completed iterations is returned (starting at 0).
-    - if `randNum` was greater than or equal to `count`, the loop continued.
+    - if `randNum` is greater than or equal to `count`, the loop continued.
-6. If no toon was found by the above, a toon was selected at random.
+6. If no toon is found by the above, a toon is selected at random.

-`totalDamage` and `dmgs` were reset every round.
+`totalDamage` and `dmgs` are reset every round.

 ### Will the attack hit? <a name="cog-atk-acc-3"></a>

-For every targeted toon, a pseudorandom integer `randChoice` was generated such that 0 <= `randChoice` <= 99.
-If `randChoice` was less than the cog attack's accuracy, the cog attack hit.
-Otherwise it missed.
+For every targeted toon, a pseudorandom integer `randChoice` is generated such that 0 <= `randChoice` <= 99.
+If `randChoice` is less than the cog attack's accuracy, the cog attack will hit.
+Otherwise it will miss.

 A list of attack accuracy values can be seen at [Appendix C](#appendix-c).